- BYLAWS, POLICIES, AND PROCEDURES

 The following services are offered by the Biochemistry & Molecular Biology Department and MSU.

 The office distributes announcements using MSU LISTSERV.
-Contact the Office to be added to or dropped from any of the following lists:
+To be added to or dropped from any of the following lists, contact the BMB Main Office at BMB.Office@msu.edu :

 - BMB Seminar - Recieve updates of seminars offered by the Department of Biochemistry & Molecular Biology.